White House insists it is making progress on Gaza cease-fire as talks continue over the weekend

 The war began with the Oct.
 7 attack as Hamas and other militants stormed Israel, killing around 1,200 people — mostly civilians — and abducting around 250.
 The Israeli offensive launched in response has killed more than 40,000 Palestinians in Gaza, according to the local Health Ministry, which doesn’t distinguish between militants and civilians.

-Biden last week said he was “optimistic” that an agreement could be reached after he spoke by phone with Qatar’s emir, Sheikh Tamim bin Hamad Al Thani, and Egyptian President Abdel Fattah el-Sisi.
+Biden last week said he was “optimistic” that an agreement could be reached after he spoke by phone with the Egyptian president and Qatar’s emir.
 That conversation came after a round of negotiations in Doha that White House officials said showed promise that a deal was close.

 But by Tuesday, Biden was notably more muted about the prospects of the two sides coming to an agreement soon.
 He told reporters after delivering an address at the Democratic convention that “Hamas was now backing off,” but that the U.S. is “going to keep pushing” to land a cease-fire deal.

-Biden took a break on Wednesday from his vacation with family in Santa Ynez, California, to speak with Netanyahu.
-The White House said that Biden “stressed the urgency of bringing the ceasefire and hostage release deal to closure.”
+Biden in a Wednesday call with Netanyahu “stressed the urgency of bringing the ceasefire and hostage release deal to closure,” according to the White House.

 Meanwhile, the families of the Israeli hostages said they met with Netanyahu on Friday “to understand what could still be more important than freeing their loved ones,” venting their anger at his failure to seal a cease-fire deal that would lead to their loved ones’ release from Hamas captivity.